First published: April 2, 2019

 To learn more about Calamos Hedged Equity Fund, talk to your Calamos Investment Consultant at 888-571-2567 or email@example.com.

-Calamos is the fourth largest alternatives manager by assets under management and #1 in alternative flows for 2018 (Morningstar data, 12/31/18).
+Calamos is the second largest alternatives manager by assets under management (Morningstar data, 12/31/19).

 Before investing carefully consider the fund’s investment objectives, risks, charges and expenses.
 Please see the prospectus and summary prospectus containing this and other information which can be obtained by calling 1-800-582-6959.
 Read it carefully before investing.